OshiroAka/OshiroAka/README.md

 </p>

 <p align="center">
-  A customizable and easy-to-use wallpaper selector, with support for awww, mpvpaper, and Wallpaper Engine.
+  A customizable and easy-to-use wallpaper selector, with support for swww, mpvpaper, and Wallpaper Engine.
 </p>

 ---